hwray/PaintStageVR/README.md

 - Is the code well structured, easy to read and understand, and organized well?

-This project should take approximately 5-15 hours to complete.

 # Part 1 - 3D Cursor